In California, high hopes for ‘green rush’ with advent of legal pot

 Kiloh estimates that to meet current demand, “you’d probably have to have 10,000 licenses available right now” in California.

-In neighboring Nevada in July, when recreational marijuana went on sale, emergency measures had to be implemented to allow distributors to meet the astronomical demand.
-AFP
+In neighboring Nevada, in July, when recreational marijuana went on sale, emergency measures had to be implemented to allow distributors to meet the astronomical demand.

 Please follow our commenting guidelines.